• Skip to primary navigation

 Instructions

 • Melt the butter in the microwave at 20 seconds increments then set aside to cool.
 Once the butter has cooled mix in the sugar and vegetable oil.
-Add the eggs and vanilla extract then combine then add in the buttermilk, sour cream, white distilled vinegar and red food colouring and mix together
+Mix in the eggs, vanilla extract and buttermilk then add and mix in the white distilled vinegar and red food colouring.

 • Pour the dry ingredients into the wet ingredients and combine all the ingredients together.
-Once combined, spoon the mixture into the muffin cases.
-As I previously mentioned, if you use cupcake cakes then the recipe will make around 15.
+Once combined and smooth, spoon the mixture into the muffin cases.
+As I previously mentioned, if you use cupcake cakes then the recipe will make around 16.

 • Bake for 20 – 25 minutes or until a cake tester comes out clean.
 Once you remove them from the oven, allow to cool in the muffin tin for 15 minutes then transfer the cupcakes to a wire rack to completely cool.